 - When a broken stud is replaced, the stud on each side of it should also be replaced. - If more than two studs are broken, replace all of the studs. - Use the correct stud size.
 If the correct length stud is not used, the back nut (jam nut) may not seat firmly against the drum. - Too much "standout" from the mounting face of the hub may make it impossible to secure the inner wheel against the hub face (ball seat mount wheels). - If replacing studs on ball seat mount wheels, remember that right-hand studs go on the right-hand side (curbside) of the vehicle and left-hand studs go on the left-hand side (roadside).

 HYDRAULIC SYSTEM SERVICING

 TRACTOR HYDRAULIC SYSTEM REQUIREMENTS

-Gear Pump Requirements (Volume): 10-30 GPM (Gallons per Minute)

-Reservoir capacity: Minimum 5 Gallons Hyd.
-Pressure Requirements/Bypass Settings: 2500 PSI/3000 PSI
+Gear Pump Requirements (Volume):Varies by SystemReservoir capacity:Minimum 5 GallonsHyd.
+Pressure Requirements/Bypass Settings:2500 PSI/3000 PSI

 Filtration Requirement: 10 μm